Skip to main content

 Our values reflect the diversity of our student body, the professional commitment of our academic staff members, and the learning environment that we foster.
 We are committed to representing and educating one of the most diverse student communities in the UK.

 Sociology is all about people and societies.
 It is concerned with how we influence one another as individuals and groups, and the ways in which wider social factors affect what we do and how we think.
 It explores questions about the nature of society, human relationships and behaviour, examining issues.
 It looks at issues around power and inequality, change and development, identity and culture.
 Sociology challenges our prejudices and assumptions.

-We offer considerable research expertise in a range of interdisciplinary subjects.
-Our courses are led by academic staff with expertise in criminological and sociological disciplines.
+We offer a range of interdisciplinary research subjects, all of which are led by academic staff with expertise in criminological and sociological disciplines.

 To apply, please ensure you select the exact qualification, start date and mode of attendance.
 Initial enquiries concerning PhD proposals should be sent to the Associate Dean, Research & Enterprise, Philip Terry.